cloud-gov/cg-workshop/02-slides-lab.md

 # Lab 4: Sinatra Application

-We'll use _cf push_ again, but this time to _stage_ and run a dynamic web applicaton.
+We'll use _cf push_ again, but this time to _stage_ and run a dynamic web application.
 We'll see how to use the _manifest.yml_ to set deployment options.

 The manifest provides application _metadata_ to CloudFoundry.
-We use it for non-default settings so we don't have to always specify on the command line, and we can bundle with the application.
+We use it for non-default settings so we don't have to always specify them on the command line, and we can bundle the manifest with the application.

 ^ As with static site, let's review the slides, then we'll pause for everyone to run the commands<br> Sinatra is a _ruby_ web framework.
-The deployment process is the same for any supported Cloud Foundry language.
+The deployment process is the same for any supported Cloud Foundry language.  <br>First, let's revisit and update what happens with CF PUSH:

 ---